 Appeal for Donations

-We originally started our Appeal for Donations through our fund-raising site with MyDonate but BT closed their site down last year (2019) and so we can no longer accept donations using this platform.
+We originally started our Appeal for Donations through our fund-raising site with MyDonate but BT closed their site down in 2019 and so we can no longer accept donations using this platform.

 I am pleased to tell you that in place of this we have set up a Crowdfunder on Go Fund Me and you can have a preview now before the full campaign is launched.
 If you wish to donate please go to the Go Fund Me web-site and look for Help Darley Abbey Scouts Save Their Hall.